Skip to content

 Register a callback to run once after the component mounts.

-from wybthon import component, on_mount
+from wybthon import component, on_mount, p

 @component